Nylsonnn/n2edm-work/README.md

 Log (Can check the commits and stuff there but this is a general log)

 11/02/2024, -19:00, added graph for time evolution with velocity distribution.
 Not sure if the excel sheet is taking the correct values (etc, t800 is not taking the values for v at t=800s)

+11/03/2024, finalise the calculations that allow the calculations for specific values.
+Mess around with the tau/Constant values in order to get a working double exponential fit.
+Plot the graph with both TOP and BOTTOM chambers now that you've been shown how to correct the obtained values.